AppliedTrust/traildash/README.md

 # Traildash: AWS CloudTrail Dashboard
-Traildash is a powerful dashboard for AWS CloudTrail logs, shipped in an easy-to-use docker container.
+Traildash is a simple, yet powerful, dashboard for AWS CloudTrail logs.

+![CloudTrail Dashboard](/readme_images/traildash_screenshot.png)

+## What is AWS CloudTrail?
+To quote AWS:
+> [AWS CloudTrail](http://aws.amazon.com/cloudtrail/) is a web service that records AWS API calls for your account and delivers log files to you.
+The recorded information includes the identity of the API caller, the time of the API call, the source IP address of the API caller, the request parameters, and the response elements returned by the AWS service.
+AWS charges a few dollars a month for CloudTrail for a typical organization.

+## Why use Traildash?
+The data in CloudTrail is essential, but it's unfortunately trapped in many tiny JSON files stored in AWS S3.
+Traildash grabs those files, stores them in ElasticSearch, and presents a Kibana dashboard so you can analyze recent activity in your AWS account.

+#### Answer questions like:
+* Who terminted my EC2 instance?
+* When was that Route53 entry changed?
+* What idiot added 0.0.0.0/0 to the security group?

+#### Features
-* Kibana dashboard for your CloudTrail logs
+* Customizable Kibana dashboards for your CloudTrail logs
 * Easy to setup: under 15 minutes
-* Avoids granting direct access to your ElasticSearch instance
+* Self-contained Kibana 3.1.2 release
+* HTTPS server with custom SSL cert/key or optional self-signed cert
+* Single Linux/OSX binaries
+* Basic Authentication Support (TODO)
-* Proxy ensures your ElasticSearch logs are secure and read-only
+* ElasticSearch proxy ensures your logs are secure and read-only

-![CloudTrail Dashboard](/readme_images/traildash_screenshot.png)
+  * No need to open direct access to your ElasticSearch instance
+  * Helps to achieve PCI and HIPAA compliance in the cloud

 Configure the Traildash Docker container with a few environment variables, and you're off to the races.